Position Statement

 41. Day MJ.
 One health approach to preventing obesity in people and their pets.
 J Comp Pathol 2017;156:293–295.

-43. Wolf HF.
-Rateitschak KH et al. Color atlas of dental medicine: periodontalology, 3rd ed.
-Stuttgart: Georg Thieme Verlag, 2005.
+43. Wolf HF, Rateitschak KH, et al. Color Atlas of Dental Medicine: Periodontology.
+3rd ed.
+Stuttgart: Georg Thieme Verlag; 2005.

-44. Day MJ, Bilzer T, Mansell J, et al. Histopathological standards for the diagnosis of gastrointestinal inflammation in endoscopic biopsy samples from the dog and cat: a report from the World Small Animal Veterinary Association Gastrointestinal Standardization Group.
-J Comp Pathol 2008;138:S1-S43
+44. Day MJ, Bilzer T, Mansell J, et al. Histopathological standards for the diagnosis of gastrointestinal inflammation in endoscopic biopsy samples from the dog and cat: a report from the WSAVA Gastrointestinal Standardization Group.
+J Comp Pathol 2008;138:S1–S43.

 46. Willard MD, Moore GE, Denton BD, et al. Effect of tissue processing on assessment of endoscopic intestinal biopsies in dogs and cats.
 J Vet Intern Med 2009;24:84–89.